TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Database/Index.rst

 system.

-The data and commands are created as multidimensional arrays and to understand the API of TCEmain you simply need to understand the hierarchy of these two arrays.
+The data and commands are created as multidimensional arrays and to understand the API of DataHandler you simply need to understand the hierarchy of these two arrays.